 MAS' net profit declines to S$5.3 billion due to strong Singdollar

-SINGAPORE: The Monetary Authority of Singapore (MAS) made a net profit of S$5.3 billion in the previous financial year, according to its annual report for FY2017/18 released on Wednesday (Jul 4).
+SINGAPORE: The Monetary Authority of Singapore (MAS) made a net profit of S$5.3 billion in the last financial year, according to its annual report for FY2017/18 released on Wednesday (Jul 4).

-The figure, which excludes a S$1.1 billion contribution to the Consolidated Fund, is lower than last year’s record net profit of S$24.3 billion as negative currency translation effects partially offset interest income and investment gains.
+The figure, which excludes a S$1.1 billion contribution to the Consolidated Fund, is lower than the previous year's record net profit of S$24.3 billion as negative currency translation effects partially offset interest income and investment gains.

 For the year that ended March 2018, MAS made a gain of S$8.5 billion from the investments of its official foreign reserves (OFR).